Finder makes money from featured partners, but editorial opinions are our own.

 Making extra super contributions on top of what your employer contributes can help boost your super balance.
 Here’s how contributions work, how much you can contribute to your super and how to do it.

-While there are a number of different ways you can contribute to your super, there's ultimately 2 different types of super contributions.
-These are concessional contributions and non-concessional contributions.
+While there are a number of different ways you can contribute to your super, there's ultimately 2 different types of super contributions: concessional contributions and non-concessional contributions.

 Concessional super contributions

-Concessional contributions are those that are made from pre-tax income and taxed within your super fund.
+Concessional contributions are made from pre-tax income and are taxed within your super fund.
 These contributions are taxed at the concessional super tax rate of 15%, as opposed to your standard income tax rate.

-Concessional contributions include those that you make from your pre-tax income in the form of salary sacrificing into super, as well as spouse super contributions and all super guarantee contributions from your employer.
-Contributions you make yourself that you claim a tax deduction for (even if you didn't contribute these via salary sacrifice) are also concessional contributions.
+contributions you make yourself that you claim a tax deduction for (even if you didn't contribute these via salary sacrifice)

 Non-concessional super contributions

-Non-concessional contributions are those that are made from your after-tax income, and are not taxed within your super fund.
+Non-concessional contributions are those made from your after-tax income, and they are not taxed within your super fund because you've already paid income tax on it.
 These contributions are taxed at your standard income tax rate when you lodge your tax return.

 Non-concessional contributions can be made by transferring money from your bank account to your super fund, and not claiming a tax deduction for this.
 This is what you can do when you've reached your concessional contributions cap (more on this below).